 - All invoices are paid in UK pounds sterling.
 International invoices are processed using a service called Transferwise, which will pay you in your native currency based on the current exchange rate.

-While we are still working on a limited budget and can’t pay our writers on a consistent basis, we do on occasion allocate pay for more extensive pieces relating to the topics listed above.
-Visit the site contact page.
+PorchDrinking.com is always seeking thoughtful pitches on industry trends, stories on diversity, mental health awareness within the industry, pop culture in relation to the industry as well as long-form stories.
+While we are still working on a limited budget and can’t pay our writers on a consistent basis, we do on occasion allocate pay for more extensive pieces relating to these listed topics.